Every Factor Influencing Chimney Repair Cost

 A chimney is just like any other part of a home: It requires routine maintenance and will show signs of wear over time.
-It’s advisable for homeowners to watch for the following signs and symptoms that suggest chimney repair is needed.
+“Some things that indicate repairs are needed are loose bricks or stone, or deteriorating mortar or bricks.
+If rust or corrosion is seen on a metal chimney or vent, replacement is needed.
+Water or moisture in the home or chimney should be addressed, as this not only damages the chimney but also the home,” Dimmitt adds.
+It’s advisable for homeowners to watch for the following signs and symptoms, which suggest chimney repair is needed.

 Water leaks are a common sign of a chimney in need of repair.
 In fact, leaking water is one of the biggest red flags in chimney performance.
 Rain entering the house through the chimney can lead to several dangers.
 To start, moisture can lead to mold, which can cause allergic symptoms like watery eyes and a runny nose.
 Repeated exposure to mold can increase the intensity of a homeowner’s allergic attack over time.

 In addition, moisture and mold can start to weaken a home’s structural integrity.
-A chimney with a properly functioning cap and flue liner should never leak.
+A chimney with a properly functioning cap and flue liner is unlikely to leak.
 Signs of moisture generally suggest a chimney inspection is needed to diagnose the potential problem, as even heavy rains and seasonal melts should not introduce water to a home through the chimney.

-Chimney cracks are never normal and should always be inspected by a professional.
+Chimney cracks are never normal and need to be inspected by a professional.
 Cracks can appear in a few different places on a chimney.
 A crack in the chimney crown happens most often in the winter and spring due to quickly changing temperatures.
 Since the crown is the chimney’s first line of defense, it tends to take a hard beating from the elements.
-A cracked chimney crown can lead to water damage and should be quickly addressed.
+A cracked chimney crown can lead to water damage and needs to be quickly addressed.
 When a cracked crown isn’t tended to, the masonry can begin to break down, which creates an open-door policy for bugs and critters.